Boran/docker-test/README.md

 ls /vagrant
 ```

-Outgoing proxies: if you are behind a proxy firewall, enable the proxies in servers.yaml and Vagrantfile
-Instal the vagrant lugin: vagrant plugin install vagrant-proxyconf
-Which updates /etc/profile.d/proxy.sh /etc/environment
-Can override: VAGRANT_HTTP_PROXY="http://proxy.example.com:8080" vagrant up

 TODO
 ----
 .
 Use a more lightweight base image than Ubuntu 14.04
 .
-Copy over default .bashrc from the host
+Mount/copy over default .bashrc from the host